About a Hand Painted Kitchen in Sligo

 My choice of sheen level depends on a number of factors.
 In this case, natural light was minimal so I chose Feelings.
 In other cases I might choose Helmi Matt, a softer finish that works very well in grey shades for example.

-As outlined above, all the doors are removed and brought back to the workshop.
+As outlined above, I removed all the doors and brought them back to the workshop.
 This takes place approximately one week before we start on the frames, and takes 4-5 days on average.
 Over the 2 week period, work on the doors continues with the goal of having all complete by this time.

 Of course these are rough estimates & depending on a number of factors including size & condition.
 This is one major advantage of employing a company with a specialist workshop.